For introverts, slow-paced living is a key to a happy and contented life.

 1. Make time every day to just be.

 Do you find that the more things on your to-do list, the faster time goes?
-Do you try to be organized and schedule in downtime — only to ignore it?
+Do you try to be organized and schedule downtime, only to later ignore it?
 Once the stress kicks in, do you disappear into social media oblivion?
-Me too!
+Me, too!

-So, first tip — take time out.
+So, my first tip is to take time out.
 The 5, 4, 3, 2, 1 mindfulness exercise is a great way to create your own bubble of calm even in the midst of a busy day.
 Simply take a moment to notice the following:

 - 5 things you can see